processone/docker-ejabberd/ecs/README.md

 - /home/ejabberd/logs/: Directory containing log files
 - /home/ejabberd/database/: Directory containing Mnesia database.
 You should back up or export the content of the directory to persistent storage (host storage, local storage, any storage plugin)
 - /home/ejabberd/conf/: Directory containing configuration and certificates
+- /home/ejabberd/upload/: Directory containing uploaded files.
+This should also be backed up.

 All these files are owned by ejabberd user inside the container.
 Corresponding UID:GID is 9000:9000.
 If you prefer bind mounts instead of docker volumes, then